bhargavibattala/hello-world/README.md

 # hello-world
 Let's learn.

-Hello fellow homosapiens
+Hello fellow sapiens
 I am Bhargavi
-Jack of all
+jack of all
-Master of one
+master of many